 Fill Slopes.
-Within Planning Area 8, the material generated for fills will consist primarily of silty sands and sandy silts derived primarily from the surficial materials and bedrock of the Santiago and Williams Formations.
-These materials should have higher strength values than the material within Planning Area 1.
-We anticipate that the maximum fill slope height constructed at a 2:1 (horizontal:vertical) ratio will be higher than that of Planning Area 1.
+Within Planning Area 8, the material generated for fills will consist primarily of silty sands and sandy silts derived primarily from the surficial materials and bedrock of the Santiago and Williams than that of Planning Area 1.
 Future geotechnical investigation and grading plan review, including laboratory testing and geotechnical analyses, will be necessary to determine maximum fill slope height.